bassamlab/SigmaRL/README.md

   </table>
   <!-- <figcaption>Figure 1.</figcaption> -->
 </figure>
+<a id="fig-mtv-based-cbf"></a>

 Figure 3: Demonstrating the safety and reduced conservatism of our MTV-based safety margin.
 In the overtaking scenario, while the traditional approach fails to overtake due to excessive conservatism (see (a)), ours succeeds (see (b)).
 Note that in the overtaking scenario, the slow-moving vehicle $j$ purposely obstructs vehicle $i$ three times to prevent it from overtaking.
 In the bypassing scenario, while the traditional approach requires a large lateral space due to excessive conservatism (see (c)), ours requires a smaller one (see (d)).
-See our [CBF-MARL paper](#3-cbf-marl) for more details.
+See our [MTV-Based CBF paper](#3-mtv-based-cbf) for more details.

 <figure>
   <table>